ska-sa/spead2/doc/introduction.rst

 .. _ibverbs: https://www.openfabrics.org/downloads/libibverbs/README.html
 .. _pcap: http://www.tcpdump.org/

-If you are installing spead2 from a git checkout, it is first necessary to run ``./bootstrap.sh`` to prepare the configure script and related files.
-This requires a Python installation with pycparser, jinja2 and packaging installed.
-When building from a packaged download this is not required.

 High-performance usage requires larger buffer sizes than Linux allows by default.
 The following commands will increase the permitted buffer sizes on Linux::